elixir-cloud-aai/foca/README.md

 > `RS256` algorithm, would not allow expired tokens and would grant access to
 > a protected endpoint if `any` of the two listed validation methods (via the
 > identity provider's `/userinfo` endpoint or its JSON Web Key (JWK) public
 > key.
+Furthermore, the application created with this config would provide
+> an access control model `model`.
+Corresponding permissions could be accessed
+> and altered by a user with admin permissions via the dedicated endpoints
+> defined in the `api_specs`, operationalized by the controllers in
+> `api_controllers` and hosted at `api_route`.
+Permissions will be stored in
+> collection `collection_name` of a dedicated MongoDB database `db_name`.
-Furthermore, CORS would be enabled for this application.
+> Finally, CORS would be enabled for this application.
 >
 > Cf. the [API model][docs-models-security] for further options and details.

+**Note:** A detailed explaination of the access control implementation can be found [here][docs-access-control].

 ### Configuring the server